SCCapstone/Group16/README.md

 ## Running
 After cloning or pulling from the repository, ensure that you have all of the necessary packages by running `npm install`.
-After you've installed the necessary packages, you can start the app locally by navigating to the `fe-app` folder and running `ng serve`.
+After you've installed the necessary packages, you can start the app locally by running `./start`.
 To visit the app, open your web browser and navigate to the URL `localhost:4200`.
 While running, you can enter 'q' in the CLI to quit or 'h' to display a list of options.